2022–23 Delaware Fightin' Blue Hens men's basketball team

 The 2022–23 Delaware Fightin' Blue Hens men's basketball team represented the University of Delaware in the 2022–23 NCAA Division I men's basketball season.
-The Fightin' Blue Hens, led by seventh-year head coach Martin Ingelsby, played their home games at the Bob Carpenter Center in Newark, Delaware as members of the Colonial Athletic Association.
+The Fightin' Blue Hens, led by seventh-year head coach Martin Ingelsby, played their home games at the Bob Carpenter Center in Newark, Delaware as members of the Colonial Athletic Association (CAA).

 Previous season

-The Fightin' Blue Hens finished the 2021–22 season 22–13, 10–8 in CAA play to finish a tie for fourth place.
-As the No. 5 seed, they defeated Drexel, Towson, and UNC Wilmington to win the CAA tournament.
+The Fightin' Blue Hens finished the 2021–22 season 22–13, 10–8 in CAA play, to finish a tie for fourth place.
+As the No. 5 seed, they defeated Drexel, Towson and UNC Wilmington to win the CAA tournament.
 They received the conference's automatic bid to the NCAA tournament as the No. 15 seed in the South Region, where they lost in the first round to Villanova.